Sant'Andrea di Compito: Ancient Signal Tower

-The Antica Torre di Segnalazione cannot be dated exactly due to lack of documentation but, by comparison with the similar masonry and architecture with the bell tower of nearby San Giusto di Compito, has been estimated between the 10th and Ilth centuries.
+The Antica Torre di Segnalazione cannot be dated exactly due to lack of documentation but, by comparison with the similar masonry and architecture with the bell tower of nearby San Giusto di Compito, has been estimated between the 10th and 11th centuries.
 The tower was built in a panoramic position over the divide between the Compito Valley and the San Giusto di Compito Valley and lies next to a section, which still exists today, of an important trade and medieval pilgrimage route known as Via di San Colombano.
 In addition to serving as the bell tower for the adjacent ancient Church of San Pietro al Forcone, the tower had to play an important military role for the local area, acting as part of the defensive system that included the castles located on the Castello and Castellaccio hills and the fortified compounds of the churches of Sant'Andrea di Compito and San Giovanni Batista in Pieve di Compito.